azkiflay/kubernetes/README.md

   <figcaption><strong>Figure 6: </strong> EKS cluster details - part 2 </figcaption>
   </figure>

-Finally, it is important to **delete the cluster** if it is not for production purposes, as is the case here.
+Finally, it is important to **delete the cluster** if it is not used for production purposes, as is the case here.
 Otherwise, keeping the EKS cluster running will result in monetary charges to the AWS account holder.
-Moreover, there AWS account will be charged for the amount of time the EKS cluster was running until deletion according to Amazon's hourly rate for the EKS service.
+Moreover, the AWS account will be charged for the amount of time the EKS cluster was running until deletion according to Amazon's hourly rate for the EKS service.
+Amazon EKS pricing is available [here](https://aws.amazon.com/eks/pricing/).
+Note that the same price rates are applicable regardless of the tool used to create the EKS cluster.
+In other words, you need to ensure to delete EKS clusters that you create using tools other than the AWS management console, such as Terraform, AWS CLI and *eksctl*.

 ## EKS with eksctl
 Another way to create, deploy and manage EKS cluster is to use Amazon's own open-source [**eksctl**](https://github.com/eksctl-io/eksctl) tool.
 Unlike other IaC tools such as Terraform, eksctl can be used for EKS clusters, but not other Kubernetes services from other providers.
 Therefore, **eksctl** may not be the right tool for your based on the type of infrastructure you work with.
 For example, if you have hybrid-cloud infrastructure, vendor-agnostic tools such as Terraform are likely to fulfil your needs better.
 However, for AWS-based infrastructure environment *eksctl* can be used to create and administer EKS clusters.